 Is there a warranty that comes with it?

-Most manufacturers have established a standard 5-year parts warranty on dry charge units.
-While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+Most manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

 If you have more questions about refrigerant, we encourage you to contact Service Experts Commercial HVAC for clarification.